Google Product Feed Specification: How To Comply With Google’s Feed Requirements

 How product feeds can boost product visibility and sales (click to zoom)

-II.
 What Is Google Product Feed Specification?

 In general, a product feed specification refers to the requirements established by a sales or marketing channel that dictate how product data should be formatted for use on its platform.